Let’s Dig Into the Extras on the MIDDLE-EARTH 4K “Ultimate Collector’s Edition”

 The format of the reel is a unique experience.
 Peter Jackson and Gandalf introduce the reel, which proceeds to show an abbreviated version of the movie up to Moria, where it slows down to let the major action sequences play out closer to their final length.

-The part that really blew my mind is that the reel’s not content to merely preview the first film, it actually shows brief shots from of all three.
+The part that really blew my mind is that the reel’s not content to merely preview the first film, it actually shows brief shots from all three.

 I wasn’t initially sure what point there was to including this, but boy did it prove me wrong.
 I love this feature and am richer as a fan for having seen it.